-When you record your activity using AllTrails, we use your lat/long to lookup elevation for each point in your recording because phones are generally bad at keeping track of elevation.
+When you record your activity using AllTrails, we use your lat/long to lookup elevation for each point in your activity because phones are generally bad at keeping track of elevation.

 While this approach improves accuracy in almost all cases, there are two challenges specifically when you are in a canyon: